-On this episode of madewithlove’s Pulse podcast, we’ve invited Johann Romefort (Technology Due Diligence Consultant) to discuss the importance of conducting technical due diligence, the key components of the process, and how it can help startups make informed decisions.
+On this episode of madewithlove’s Pulse podcast, we’ve invited Johann Romefort (Technology Due Diligence Consultant) to discuss the importance of conducting technical due diligence, technical debt, the key components of the process, and how it can help startups make informed decisions.
 They both talk about their approach to technical due diligence with startups, broken product processes, and the evolution of technical roles (mainly that of the CTO).
 Enjoy!

 Introducing… Johann Romefort

 His first experience with Tech Due diligence was when Johann was the CTO at Seesmic, a SaaS company he co-founded.
 Back then he had no idea what to expect when my CEO said someone was coming to ask him questions about what he built and the tech team.
 It turned out that this “someone” was LinkedIn's former CTO and co-founder.

 While very excited by the idea of talking to someone of that caliber, Johann was also quite anxious because the information available on the topic of Tech DD was very sparse.
 More than a decade later, he ended up on the other side of the table.
 First, as a Managing Director at Techstars, investing in 10 companies yearly, then as a CTO coach, helping them to prepare for such exercises.

 More recently, he has worked as an independent consultant for VCs and Private Equity funds, performing technical audits in the context of investments and M&A.